deva-max/shorten-url/README.md

 Note:
-project root folder availble postman package file and rest api service Mail recieved photo copy found but the mail service due to some time not working pbulic email and limitations register your self navigate throw the generate url's and
+project root folder availble postman package file and rest api service Mail recieved photo copy found but the mail service due to some time not working pbulic email and limitations register your self navigate throw the generate url's Also need run this cmd npm run dev